BashiirHagi/AWS-Projects/README.md

 Click on Create subnet

-### Create and configure Internet Gateway
+### Create and configure a Internet Gateway

-I created a VPC under Network & Content delivery services
-I then created a public and private subnet inside the VPC and assigned a IP address to them.
+Click on Internet Gateway on the left-hand panel

+Click on internet gateway

+Internet gateway configuration details:

+Name tag: MyInternetGateway

+Click on Create Internet gateway

-I assigned the subnets to the VPC network
+Attaching the Internet gateway to a VPC

-I then created the internet gateway and attached it to the VPC I then created a route table and connected the private and public subnets to it
+Select the Internet gateway from the list

+Click on Actions > Attach to VPC

+Select the VPC from the list

+Click on Attach internet gateway

+### Creating a Route table:

+Click on Route table on the left-hand panel

+Select the VPC from the list

+Click on Create Route table

+### Associating subents with the route table

+Click on the route table

+Click on Subnet associations

+Click on Edit subnet associations

+Select the subnet from the list

+Click on Save associations

-I added a route on the route table to allow traffic to the internet gateway (IGW) with target 0.0.0.0/0.
-Instances in the public and private subnet will be able to connect to the internet now.
+#### Adding a route to allow traffic to the internet gateway for Internet connectivity

+Select Route table

+Select the public route table

+Click on Routes and click on Edit Routes

+Click on Add route

+#### Specify the following values:

+Desintation: Enter 0.0.0.0/0

+Target: internet gateway

+Click Save changes